heavyai/heavydb/docs/MapDGuide.md

 # Installation

 ## CUDA Installation
-CUDA-enabled installations of MapD depend on `libcuda` and `libnvvm` which are provided by the NVIDIA GPU drivers and NVIDIA CUDA Toolkit, respectively.
+CUDA-enabled installations of MapD depends on `libcuda` which is provided by the NVIDIA GPU drivers and NVIDIA CUDA Toolkit, respectively.
 As of January 2016, both CUDA 7.0 and CUDA 7.5 are supported by MapD.

 The NVIDIA CUDA Toolkit, which includes the NVIDIA GPU drivers, is available from the [NVIDIA CUDA Zone](https://developer.nvidia.com/cuda-downloads).